UpCloudLtd/uks-instructions/backup/README.md

 kubectl exec -n velero-demo deployment/nginx -it -- cat /var/log/nginx/access.log
 ```

 Now we are ready to create a backup!
 Note the time stamps on the nginx logs, so you can verify the backup and restore worked as expected.
-We are using a namespace to select the test app resources, but Velero can also backup using labels.
+We are using a label to select the test app resources, but Velero can also backup using namespaces.
 Use the `velero describe` command to monitor the backup process.

 ```text
 velero backup create velerotest1 --selector app=velero-app